nucypher/nucypher/docs/source/staking/stake_initialization.rst

 After initiating a stake, the staker must delegate access to a work address through *bonding*.
 There is a 1:1 relationship between the roles: A Staker may have multiple substakes but only ever has one Worker at a time.

-.. important:: The Worker cannot be changed for a minimum of 2 periods (48 hours) once bonded.
+.. important:: The Worker cannot be changed for a minimum of 2 periods (14 days) once bonded.

 .. code:: bash